bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Get rid of carousel arrow access keys in logue. [x]
     * When in logue, clicking carousel nav button should toggle nav on and off. [x]
     * If carousel is on in songs, it should stay one when going back to songs.
 If it is off, it should stay off. [x]
+    * Carousel nav toggle should not have scrollbar padding when carousel cannot be shown. [x]
+    * Figure out canCarouselShow (should really be canCarouselMount), isCarouselShowable, and canCarouselScroll.
     * There should be a different icon for carousel nav toggle when carousel cannot be shown, such as when no dots are selected or it's in logue.
-    * Carousel nav toggle should not have scrollbar padding when carousel cannot be shown.
+    * Allow selecting nav once and still keep carousel on?

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.